 8.6.1.1 General

-The Positioning Data Collection Report procedure allows the LMF to provide positioning information to the NG-RAN for data collection.
+The Positioning Data Collection Report procedure allows the LMF to provide positioning information to the NG-RAN node for data collection.
+This procedure applies only if the NG-RAN node is a gNB.

 8.6.1.2 Successful Operation